juliagarlor/MidtermRepo/README.md

 * CustomUserDetails: that will allow you to log in perfectly authenticated.
 * SecurityConfiguration: that will allow certain routes to certain people.

+## Utils
+The utils package includes all the necessary and accessory classes that could not be included inside model, controllers or service.
+It is divided in three packages:
+* classes: contains embeddable classes used by the models: Address, Money and Name.
+Besides, it includes a Transformer to assemble DTOs and classes with special optional parameters, and a PasswordUtil class if needed.
+* dtos: contains the dtos of models and embeddable classes
+* enums: contains Salutation and Status, that can only present the values defined inside them.

 ## Let's get started

 First, download Mysql Workbench and Postman and register on both if you do not have done it already.
 Now, please go to the file "application.properties" in src/main/resources, and change the fields "username" and "password" to your own mysql username and password.
 This will allow the database to be automatically created.
+If you do not feel like populating tables from zero, you can use the "superdbQueries.sql" available in the package static inside resources.

 Then, open the Intellij terminal and type: mvn spring-boot:run

 Let it run, let it run, let it run.
-Once it stays quiet, open postman, and you can try any of the following routes:
+Once it stays quiet, open postman and try any of the following routes:

 | HTTP verb | Route | Description | Authorization needed | This route is available for the role: |
 | --- | --- | --- | --- | --- |